johanhedin/nanoca/README.md

 It can create new CAs, create CSRs, sign CSRs, revoke certificates and create CRLs.
-It has support for creating CSRs using PKCS11 enabled hardware tokens (like smartcards) if the underlying `openssl` installation has support for pkcs11_engine.
+It has support for creating CSRs using PKCS11 enabled hardware tokens (like smart cards) if the underlying `openssl` installation has support for pkcs11_engine.

 A CA is represented by files in a directory and creating a new CA is as simple